-Cash and cash equivalents, including compensating cash balance, was \$121.1 million as at December 31, 2016 and \$193.2 million as at December 31, 2015.
-Compensating cash balance is the amount kept against the Company's loan facilities which in 2016 was reclassified to non-current assets as it was considered material and as such the respective cash and cash equivalents balance of the comparative years was similarly adjusted to reflect this change.
-As at December 31, 2016 and 2015, compensating cash balance amounted to \$23.0 million and \$21.5 million, respectively.
+Cash and cash equivalents, including restricted cash, was \$65.8 million as at December 31, 2017 and \$121.1 million as at December 31, 2016.
+Restricted cash mainly consists of the amount kept against the Company's loan facilities.
+As at December 31, 2017 and 2016, restricted cash amounted to \$25.6 million and \$23.0 million, respectively and in 2017 also included \$0.6 million of pledged cash provided as guarantee to third parties.
 We consider highly liquid investments such as time deposits and certificates of deposit with an original maturity of three months or less to be cash equivalents.
 Cash and cash equivalents are primarily held in U.S. dollars.

-Net Cash Provided By/(Used In) Operating Activities
+Net Cash Provided By / (Used In) Operating Activities

+Net cash provided by operating activities increased by \$44.4 million to \$23.4 million in 2017 compared to \$21.0 million net cash used in operating activities in 2016.
+This increase in cash from operating activities was mainly attributable to the increase in charter rates during the year, partly offset by increased drydocking costs.

 Net cash used in operating activities was \$21.0 million in 2016 compared to net cash provided by operating activities of \$23.9 million in 2015.
-This decrease in cash from operating activities was mainly attributable to the decrease in charter rates during the year.

-Net cash provided by operating activities decreased by \$21.0 million, or 47%, to \$23.9 million in 2015 compared to \$44.9 million in 2014.
-The decrease was mainly attributable to the decrease in charter rates during the year, the increase in drydock and off-hire days during which our vessels could not earn revenue and the increase in expenses due to the enlargement of the fleet.
+The decrease was mainly attributable to the decrease in charter rates during the year.